Deciding on a wood for a desk is often the hardest part of the project.

 - Distinctive Look

-If you’ve done any amount of searching or are interested in woodworking you’ll know that both live edge wood and epoxy finishes are a craze.
+If you’ve searched or are interested in woodworking, you’ll know that live edge wood and epoxy finishes are a craze.

 Tools Needed